 You often hear about the dichotomy in the law between substantive law and procedural law.
-To know the substantive law concerning an issue, one must know what laws and rules govern in certain situations and when to apply those laws.
+To know the substantive law concerning an issue, one must know what laws and rules govern in certain situations.
+You also need to know when to apply those laws.
 The procedural side of law focuses on the method or process of moving through the judicial system.
 A good lawyer needs to know both of these aspects of the law well.

-LSAT preparation can also be thought of as having both a substantive and procedural side.
-On the substantive side, one must learn the various types of questions, games, and passages found throughout the test.
-Meanwhile, the procedural side involves how one moves optimally through the test and the tactics that are to be employed, regardless of question type or game type, in order to ensure the highest chances of success on each question.
+Let’s think about LSAT preparation as having both a substantive and procedural side.
+On the substantive side, you need to learn the various types of questions, games, and passages on the test.
+Meanwhile, the procedural side involves learning how to optimally move through the test and which tactics you need to employ.
+Furthermore, you need to be able to do this regardless of question/game type in order to ensure the highest chances of success on each question.

-But what about the procedural side?
-For many students, the procedural aspect of the LSAT only slowly comes into focus over the first few weeks of preparation.
-Most of their time is devoted to learning concepts, understanding questions, game types, passage contruction, etc. In the first few weeks of our courses, we typically recommend that students work through practice questions in a primarily untimed fashion.
-This allows them to truly focus on what they see, the patterns at work, and the skills necessary to answer particular questions.
-In other words, the substantive side of the test.
-But as courses start to wind down and the Test Day draws nearer and nearer, students begin to transition to practice tests as the dominant focus of their preparation.
-At this point, with the timing component of the test firmly reintroduced, the importance of process becomes ever more critical.
+In the first few weeks of our courses, we recommend working through practice questions untimed.
+This allows you to focus on what you see, the patterns at work, and the skills necessary to answer particular questions.
+As courses wind down and the LSAT draws nearer, students transition to practice tests as the dominant focus of their preparation.
+After reincorporating timing, the importance of the process becomes even more critical.

-The major purpose of this post is to highlight some key procedural issues, and provide some reminders of things to think about over your last few practice tests leading up to Test Day.
-Many of these items may seem trivial, but you will probably find that you can do each of these things a little better between now and Test Day, and that improvement, however small, might add up to a couple of crucial extra points.
+The point here is to highlight some key procedural issues and provide reminders of things to keep in mind while practicing in the days leading up to the test.
+Many may seem trivial, but if you do each of them between now and your LSAT administration, your improvement may add up to a couple of crucial extra points.

 I know.
-You've read the stimulus.
-You've read the question stem.
-You want to get right after it, go to war with those answer choices.
+After you read the stimulus and question stem, you want to get right after it.
+Go to war with those answer choices!
 You don’t have time to sit and think about what you are looking for beforehand.
 But prephrasing is essential.

-First off, prephrasing should not be thought of as adding time to your process as much as it should be thought of as investing time in your process.
-Sure, it takes a few extra moments up front.
-But by pausing, thinking, and framing the answer choices beforehand, you add clarity to what you are looking for and can ultimately see the logical landscape much better than you would otherwise.
-When used properly, you can answer more questions correctly AND you can do so in a more timely manner.
-A good prephrase gives you a defined standard that your correct answer must meet.
-And although it may be impossible to always predict with certainty what exactly the correct answer is going to say, you can always identify what it must do.
+First off, do not associate prephrasing with adding time to your process.
+Think of it as investing time in your process.
+It takes a few extra moments up front, but by pausing, thinking, and framing the answer choices, you add clarity to what you’re looking for.
+Ultimately, you’ll see the logical landscape much better than you would otherwise.
+If you use it properly, you can answer more questions correctly and quickly.
+A good prephrase gives you a standard that your correct answer must meet.
+Although it may be impossible to always predict with certainty what exactly the correct answer is going to say, you can always identify what it must do.

-On top of this, remember to utilize the concept of logical opposition to help frame the incorrect answers as well.
-Perfectly delineating both what the one correct answer must do and therefore what the four incorrect answers must fail to do helps to remove gray areas from your analysis.
+Remember to utilize the concept of logical opposition to help frame incorrect answers as well.
+Delineating what the one correct answer must do and therefore what the four incorrect answers must fail to do helps to remove gray areas from your analysis.
 Every answer must either meet your prephrase or do the exact logical opposite.
 There is no middle ground.
-The advantages to using logical opposition are found throughout the test, but are especially evident when handling “EXCEPT” questions and when dealing with Could Be True questions on Logic Games.
-On many of these questions you will find it far easier to identify and eliminate the four incorrect answers rather than to simply identify the one correct answer.
+The advantages to using logical opposition are apparent throughout the LSAT, but are especially evident when handling “EXCEPT” questions and when dealing with Could Be True questions on Logic Games.
+On many of these questions you’ll find it easier to identify and eliminate the four incorrect answers rather than to identify the one correct answer.

-As you look to improve your prephrasing, the question to ask is: Am I prephrasing consistently?
-For many of us (myself included), prephrasing is great in theory and we aspire to it, but it can easily break down under the pressures of a timed test.
+As you look to improve your prephrasing, the question to ask is this.
+Am I prephrasing consistently?
+For many of us, prephrasing is great in theory and we aspire to it.
+But, it can easily break down under the pressures of a timed test.
 Old habits pop up and we forget to do some of these little, critical things.

 Over these last couple of weeks, target your prephrasing on each practice test.
 Set a goal to prephrase more than your last test.
-As you review the questions afterwards, especially any questions you answered incorrectly, look to see if a prephrase (or a better prephrase if you already had one) might have made a difference on that question.
-Practice making those prephrases during your review phase, and look to improve again on the next practice test.
+As you review the questions afterward, especially any questions you answered incorrectly, look to see if a prephrase, or a better prephrase if you already had one, might have made a difference on that question.
+Practice making those prephrases during your review and look to improve again on the next practice test.
 Don’t obsess about hitting any particular “magic level” of consistency, just keep focusing on more consistency.

 Eliminate Incorrect (Loser) Answers

-Don’t wait until your back is against the wall before you start eliminating wrong answers.
-This should be an inherent part of your test taking strategy, something you are actively engaged in at all stages.
+Don’t wait until your back is against the wall before you start eliminating the wrong answers!
+This should be an inherent part of your test-taking strategy, something you actively engage in at all stages.
 Often, answers are incorrect because of just one fundamental problem with their construction.
 Meanwhile, correct answers are correct because they are free of any problems.
 That one issue on an incorrect answer can be much easier to spot in many cases.
-In addition, simply angling for the best “sounding” answer on every question puts you at the mercy of the test makers and all of their creative skill in crafting attractive wrong answers.
-You must actively engage with the negative side of answers.
+In addition, simply angling for the best “sounding” answer on every question puts you at the mercy of the test makers and their creative skill in crafting attractive wrong answers.
+Actively engage with the negative side of answers.
 Look for the disqualifying factors that eliminate answers from contention.

 Also, when you do finally get down to the last two answers, don’t abandon this philosophy!
 Rather than identifying which answer is “better” at that point, look for what is wrong with either choice.
 You may find that even as you approach the finish line on a question, the fourth incorrect answer is still easier to clearly identify than the actual correct answer.
 When you get down to it, there’s really no difference between seeing the correct answer and eliminating the final wrong answer.
 They both get you to the same place.

 Choose your battles wisely.
-It's important to stay moving during your section and not let any one question, game, or passage soak up too much of your time.
-If a game is taking too long, look out for any particularly difficult or time consuming questions that can be skipped and move on, perhaps even to another game.
+Stay moving during your section and do not let any one question, game, or passage soak up too much time.
+If a game is taking too long, look out for any particularly difficult or time-consuming questions that you could skip and move on.
 If you have time, you can always come back to it.
-But even if you don’t, there is a good chance that time is better spent on easier questions elsewhere.
+Even if you don’t, there is a good chance that time is better spent on easier questions elsewhere.
 Skipping questions does not have to be an admission of defeat.
-In fact, when done properly, it is a very effective resource management strategy (time being the primary resource in this case).
+In fact, if you do it properly, it’s an effective resource management strategy.

-Once again, with less than three weeks to go until Test Day, don’t look to make major changes to your overall approach in this area.
+Once again, with the LSAT quickly approaching, don’t look to make major changes to your overall approach in this area.
 With each practice test comes just one more opportunity to make a small adjustment in your strategy.
-Even when it comes to skipping, forcing yourself to let go of even 2 or 3 questions as you proceed through each section can make a world of difference.
-For example, if you really think about it, how long do you normally spend on the three longest questions on a given Logical Reasoning section?
-For many people, the answer to that question might be 7 or 8 minutes ( or higher)!
+Even when it comes to skipping!
+Forcing yourself to let go of a couple questions as you proceed through each section can make a huge difference.
+If you think about it, how long do you normally spend on the three longest questions on a section?
+For many people, the answer to that question might be 7 or 8 minutes.
+Maybe more!
 That is almost a quarter of your time spent on perhaps three of the lowest odds questions available.
-There is a very good chance that time can be spent better elsewhere.
+There’s a very good chance that time can be spent better elsewhere.

 The bottom line is that, as you take your final practice tests, work to hone your guessing.
-Trust your insights and experience gained through the weeks and months of preparation.
-Don’t be ashamed that you turned to these resources and ultimately "lucked" your way into a right answer.
-Solid, educated guessing is an essential component to your arsenal and should not be minimized.
-There will be moments of doubt and pain on Test Day where your resourcefulness will be put to the test.
-And even though you certainly don’t want to count on luck to carry you through, luck has a way of finding those who consistently do the little things that put them in the best position to succeed.
+Trust your insights and experience gained through your preparation.
+Don’t be ashamed of turning to these tactics that ultimately “luck” your way into a right answer.
+Solid, educated guessing is an essential component of your arsenal.
+Don’t minimize its importance!
+There will be moments of doubt and pain when you take the LSAT where your resourcefulness will be put to the test.
+Even though you certainly don’t want to count on luck to carry you through, luck has a way of finding those who consistently do the little things that put them in the best position to succeed.

 These procedural items are those little things.
 Whether it’s guessing, prephrasing, eliminating, or skipping, you are constantly taking steps that, even if they don’t guarantee success, consistently increase the probability of success.
 While none of them may seem that significant when taken individually, marginal improvements in each between now and Test Day can seriously add up.
 And at this point, every point counts.